Alina Homecare – Blog Header (Purple Version)

 Help getting ready for bed

-Preparing for a good night’s sleep is important for your health and can make all the difference to getting a good night’s rest.
+Preparing for a good night’s sleep is important for your health and can make all the difference to getting good rest.
 Our Overnight Carers know how essential a calm bedtime routine is and are ready to help with anything you need.
-They can assist you with bathing or showering, getting dressed for bed or ready in the morning or using the toilet.
+They can assist you with bathing or showering, getting dressed for bed or in the morning or using the toilet.

 With your personalised care plan in place, our Carers will perform all these tasks to your exact liking.
 This could be anything from bringing you a cup of tea before you sleep or when you wake up or brushing your hair in a certain way.
-They can fluff your pillows and also change the room temperature to help you sleep better.
+They can fluff your pillows and also adjust the room temperature to help you sleep better.

 Support in the morning

-The help from your Overnight Carer is there at night but also into the morning.
-Our Carers know that starting your day in a good and relaxed way is important.
+The help from your Overnight Carer is there at night but also in the morning.
+Our Carers know that starting your day in a calm and relaxed way is important.
 For many elderly people, waking up and starting the day early is the key to a good day.
 Our Carers offer morning care to help you get ready for the day ahead.
 This is particularly useful if you or your elderly relative is sleeping all the time and struggling to start the day.

 The impact of Overnight Care on family caregivers